PhilRW/blog/content/post/2019-09-24-model-3-radio-install.md

 <!--more-->

 I desired a two-way radio in my Model 3.
 How was I to accomplish this?
-Surely it was a simple as wiring to the 12V battery and pisking a suitable antenna mounting location, no?
+Surely it was a simple as wiring to the 12V battery and picking a suitable antenna mounting location, no?
+Another like-minded ham with a remakably similar vehlce made a [video](https://www.youtube.com/watch?v=zMPPADPyIF0) of his install, but I did not want to put the antenna in the front with that particular antenna mount.
 After much research, observation, and experimentation, I learned:

 * It is unwise to connect accessories directly to the 12V battery in the frunk[^1].
 Apparently the vehicle attempts to account for all battery drain, and when it can't explain some, it throws an error saying the battery needs service.